IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

 **Worker nodes**

-* Egress from workers on the private interface is permitted to other workers and pod IPs on workers in the cluster, the UPD/TCP port 53 for DNS access, port 2049 for communication with NFS file servers, ports 443 and 3260 for communication to block storage, port 2040 for the master API server local proxy, port 2041 for the etcd local proxy, and ports 20000:32767 and 443 for communication with the master.
+* Egress from workers on the private interface is permitted to other workers and pod IPs on workers in the cluster, the UPD/TCP port 53 for DNS access, port 2049 for communication with NFS file servers, ports 443 and 3260 for communication to block storage, port 2040 for the master API server local proxy, port 2041 for the etcd local proxy, port 52311 for IBM BigFix worker updates, and ports 20000:32767 and 443 for communication with the master.
 You can optionally allow worker communication to other {{site.data.keyword.Bluemix_notm}} services by applying the `allow-private-services` policy.
 * Ingress to workers on the private interface is permitted only from other workers in the cluster and subnets for {[softlayer]} systems that are used to manage worker nodes.
 This ingress is permitted only through UPD/TCP port 53 for DNS access, port 10250 for VPN communication between master and workers, ICMP to allow infrastructure health monitoring, and optionally VRRP to use load balancer services.

 **Pods**

+* Egress from pods on the public interface is permitted to port 53 for DNS access, port 2049 for communication with NFS file servers, ports 443 and 3260 for communication to block storage, port 10250 for VPN communication, and to other pods.
+You can optionally block pod egress to private networks by applying the `deny-egress-pods-private` policy.
 * Ingress to pods on the private interface is permitted from workers in the cluster.
-* Egress from pods on the private interface is restricted only to port 53 for DNS, port 10250 for VPN communication between the master and pods, and other pods in the cluster.
-You can optionally block pod egress to private networks by applying the `deny-egress-pods-private` policy.

 ## List of Calico policies